Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Drak'Tharon Keep.md

 > ***Crush.*** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
 Hit: 13 (2d6 + 6) bludgeoning damage and if the target is a creature it has to succeed on a DC 17 strength saving throw or be knocked prone.
 >
 > ### Bonus Actions
 > ***Consume.*** Each creature within 30 ft. of Trollgore must make a DC 15 constitution saving throw.
 On a failed save, the creature takes 7 (2d6) necrotic damage and Trollgore's next melee attack that hits before the start of his next turn deals an extra 3 (1d6) necrotic damage.
+On a successful save it takes half the damage and suffer no other effects.
 >
 > ***Jump.*** Trollgore jumps up to 50 ft. without provoking opportunity attacks.
 >